nimiq/my-summer-of-code/_posts/2014-07-22-integration-with-orcid.md

 }
 ~~~

-Users bio have the following form:
+Users' profile data have the following form:

 ~~~ json
 {